 Information on $Y_k^*$ can already be translated to our graphs $H_i$, because random walk on $H_i$, when considered only at times when it reaches a vertex before stretching, is identical to random walk on a piece of $\cT_{\eps/c_1}$ (say, by Lemma \ref{lem:conductances}).
 We get that a random walk starting from a root of $H_i$ and conditioned not to go to $H_{i-1}$ before leaving $H_i$ (for $i=1$, an unconditioned walker) has, when it exits $H_i$ that $g$ is distributed like $\textrm{Bin}(s_i,\eta)$ plus a quantity with a uniform exponential tail (uniform in both $i$ and the value attained by the $\textrm{Bin}(s_i,\eta)$ random variable).

-A similar argument shows that, now on our graphs $H_i$, if $Z_i$ is the first time the walker is in a root of $H_{i+1}$ (which of course is also a leaf of $H_i$) and $Z_i^*$ is the last time the walker is in $H_i$, (say, before hitting the leaves of $H_{i+1}$ or $K$ for the first time), then $|g(Z_i)-g(Z_i^*)|$ is bounded with an exponential tail (uniformly in $i$).
+A similar argument shows that, now on our graphs $H_i$, if $Z_i$ is the first vertex the walker is in among the roots of $H_{i+1}$ (which of course is also a leaf of $H_i$) and $Z_i^*$ is the last vertex the walker is in $H_i$, (say, before hitting the leaves of $H_{i+1}$ or $K$ for the first time), then $|g(Z_i)-g(Z_i^*)|$ is bounded with an exponential tail (uniformly in $i$).

-This finishes the proof of the theorem.
+We may now finish the proof of the theorem.
 Indeed, let $X$ be the particle that was at time 0 at the root of $H_1$.
 Let $T$ be the time $X$ hits the leaves of $H_1$.
 We see that, if $\lambda>0$ is some sufficiently small constant then

 where the last inequality is due to $\eps\gtrsim(\log\log n)^{-1/4}$.
 In particular, with the same probability $X_T$ is in $B_1$.
 The same $X$ still has that $g>(\frac12+\eps)s_1$ when leaving $H_1$ (again with probability $>1-Ce^{-cs_1\eps^2}$), and then hits the leaves of $H_2$ after another at least $\lambda u4^u$ time units, and hits $B_2$, and so on.
 We get that at time $\lambda u^24^u$ this particle is still inside the gadget, with probability at least $1-Cue^{-cu^{1/2}}$.
 This of course means the walk on $\sym_n$ is not yet mixed.
 Hence